fiosman/App-Academy/ruby_curriculum/13_minesweeper/README.md

 # Minesweeper

 Command line version of the classic Minesweeper.
 For now, game is incomplete.
-About ~70% finished.
+About ~85% finished.

-To-do: Figure out how to reveal the number of adjacent bombs to neighbors of a selected tile.
-Been receiving a stack flood error in recursive method
+~~To-do: Figure out how to reveal the number of adjacent bombs to neighbors of a selected tile.
+Been receiving a stack flood error in recursive method.~~ UPDATE: Implemented working iterative solution.